 - If you want a bit of extra heat in the pasta salad dressing you can add ¼ to ½ teaspoon of cayenne pepper.

 - You can make this pasta salad a day before you plan to serve it.
-I will be more flavorful the next day.
+It will be more flavorful the next day.
+Make sure to store it in an airtight container or a bowl that is tightly covered in plastic wrap in the refrigerator.

 - You can keep any leftovers in an airtight container in the refrigerator for 2-3 days.

 - Because of the creamy mayo and sour cream mixture in the dressing, this will not freeze well.
-It is not advised.
+The consistency of the dressing will change.
+Freezing the leftovers is not advised.

 Mexican Street Corn Pasta SaladPrint This